 You have a high fever, a headache, or are experiencing dizziness.

-You think something is trapped in your ear.
+And you think something is trapped in your ear.

 You notice swelling behind your ear, especially if the muscles on that side of your face are weak or you can’t move them.